Shubhan9/FSM-Visualizer/README.md

 # FSM Visualizer

-A Python-based tool to detect binary sequences (e.g., `1010`) using Moore and Mealy Finite State Machines (FSMs), with vibrant Graphviz visualizations using random pastel colors and maximized clarity.
+A Python-based tool to detect binary sequences (e.g., `1010`) using Moore and Mealy Finite State Machines (FSMs), with vibrant Graphviz visualizations .

 ---